Developer

 https?://[^s]+

-The s? makes the 's' in 'https' optional (matches both http and https).
-Then matches any non-whitespace characters after the domain.
+The 's?' makes the s in https optional, matching both http and https.
+Then any non-whitespace characters following the domain are matched.

-m (multiline) — Makes ^ and $ match the start and end of each line rather than the whole string.
+The 'm' flag enables multiline mode, making '^' and '$' match the start and end of each line rather than the entire string.

-The best way to learn regex is to write a pattern and immediately see what it matches and what it misses.
-Our Regex Tester lets you write the pattern, paste test text, and highlights all matches in real time.
+The best way to learn regex is to write a pattern and immediately see what it matches and misses.
+Our Regex Tester shows live match highlighting as you type the pattern, with captured group inspection, flag toggles and replace mode.

-When a pattern does not match what you expect, you can change it character by character and see the effect immediately — much faster than running code in a terminal and much more visual than reading documentation.
+When a pattern does not match as expected, change it one element at a time and see the effect instantly.
+This visual feedback loop is far faster and more educational than running code in a terminal and far more visual than reading documentation alone.

 Related Topics